CRIMINAL LAW QUESTIONS

 What is a preliminary hearing?

-If the prosecutor decides to bring charges, the person charged is entitled to a preliminary hearing at which time the prosecutor must show that there is enough evidence of the crime to warrant a trial. f the judge finds that there is enough evidence to support the charges, then the case will move forward.
+If you are formally charged with a crime, you are entitled to a preliminary hearing at which time the prosecutor must show that there is enough evidence of the crime to warrant a trial.
+Unless the judge finds that there is enough evidence to support the charges, the case cannot move forward.

 What is a grand jury?